sophb-chan/sophb-chan/README.md

 - i'm never afraid to disagree to unrealistic expectations from society
 - i use AI as a TOOL, like EVERYONE should, i don't use it to REPLACE me and my work (some people might get mad if i don't clarify that)

+## what programming languages (and markup langages apparently) i know
+- JavaScript
+- HTML
+- CSS
+- A reasonable bit of Python

 ## my interests
 - i'm interested in: